guardian/interactive-visual-story-template/README.md

     - <b>Secondary text</b>: Typically paragraph or credit text depending on the block type
     - <b>URL</b>:
         - For photo, use the bookmarklet here to grab the photo data from the media grid
-        - For video, include the url from Octopus multimedia
+        - For video, there are two input options
+        	- if this video is published on a video page on theguardian.com View source on the video page, include the .mp4 path of the video in the url field and the poster image url in the asset_data field of the spreadsheet
+        	- if the video is published through the interactive video output process Include the video key / identifier used to acces the video via the multimedia api
         - For audio, include the url for the mp3 file
     - <b>Custom styles</b>: Use this sparingly.
 Add class names separated by a space from the list below to change the lead photo text colour, position, shadow, and background colour for mobile